richelbilderbeek/Cadotte2015/README.md

 ## Other files

-Script.R is from Marc Cadotte.
+The file `fec12429-sup-0002-Suppinfo.txt` is from Marc Cadotte.
+`Script.R` is only a slight modification of this